You can deduct expenses for the business use of a work space in your home, as long as you meet one of the following conditions:

 In your next fiscal period, you can use any expense you could not deduct in the current year, as long as you meet one of the two previous conditions.
 You also use the same rules.

-To calculate your business-use-of-home expenses, complete the "Calculation of business-use-of home expenses" chart on Form T2125.
+To help calculate your business-use-of-home expenses, complete the "Calculation of business-use-of home expenses" on Form T2125, Part 8.
 For an example of the calculation of these expenses, go to Calculating business-use-of home expenses.
-Enter on line 9945 your share of the amount from line 3 in the chart.
-The expenses you claim on this line cannot have been claimed elsewhere on Form T2125.
+The expenses you claim cannot have been claimed elsewhere on Form T2125.

 Forms and publications